 To check for unseen leaks, wait until no one is going to use any water for at least an hour.
 Check your water meter and make note of the numbers.
 Check again in an hour or so and see if the numbers increase.
 This can indicate a hidden leak.

 Dredge the Drains for Dirt and Debris

 All that outdoor play can mean the whole family is dragging in sand, dirt and gravel.
 This can clog up your shower and tub drains and even cause problems with the washer.
 Clear the drains weekly during the summer months to make sure you don’t get a blockage.
-Better yet, pick up some drain covers to keep everything, including hair, out of your pipes.
+Another one of our plumbing tips, pick up some drain covers to keep everything, including hair, out of your pipes.

 Verify the Valve Is Off to Save Valuable Time in Emergencies

 Do you know where your main water valve is located?
 It’s important to know where the main valve in the house is located so you can turn off the water throughout the house in an emergency.
 You’ll also want to familiarize yourself with the shutoff valve to the toilet and any other local valves.
 The main valve is often wheel-shaped with spokes that you turn clockwise to shut off.
 Individual valves, such as the one to the toilet, are usually levers that turn at a right angle to the pipe to turn off.
 Your main water valve might be in the basement or your garage.
 It may even be outside.
 You can ask the plumber to show you where it is located.